hdinkel/ELM-CPIB-2017/5-BACT_basic_protocol_2.md

 ### Figure: ELM predictions search page.

-2. Select the search criteria.
+step 2.
+Select the search criteria.
 It is possible to select a "cell compartment" (explain here).
 It is also possible to select a "taxonomic contect" (explain here).
 It is also possible to change the "Motif probability cutoff" (explain here).
 We are going to leave these at their default values.

-3. Submit the sequence.
+step 3.
+Submit the sequence.
 You will be brought to an intermediate page which your results are being processed, and you should be redirected to the final results page within 30 seconds.